IMPERSONATE

 Purpose

-Use this statement to impersonate another user identity.
+Use this statement to impersonate another user.

 Prerequisite

-or specific object privilege IMPERSONATION ON <user/role>
+or the specific object privilege IMPERSONATION ON <user/role>

 .